sardine-system/sardine-web/README.md

 ## Installation

-If you already have sardine-system v0.4.0+ installed or you aren't interested in the development version of Sardine, you can go straight to installing this package from [PyPI]:
+If you already have sardine-system v0.4.0+ installed or you are fine with the stable version of Sardine, you can go straight to installing this package from [PyPI]:

 ```sh